VTickner/sunset-friends-and-events/README.md

 - Created the CSS for the colour scheme and font/space sizing (used custom properties to contain them).
 - Created the CSS layout using flexbox and grid.
 - Rather than setting `max-width` to the container as I wanted the background colour to go across the whole width I added padding to give the content a maximum-width of 96vw by using the variable `--padding--container: calc(4vw / 2);`.
-- Gave the `main__nav--cta` and `section--cta` (events page links) a different look to make the links stand out.
+- Gave the `main-nav--cta`, `hero--cta` and `cta` (events page links) a different look to make the links stand out.
 - Added an animation on the logo using CSS `@keyframes` with `transform: scale` to produce a zoom-in-out effect on mouse hover.
 - Added an animation on the hero image using CSS `@keyframes` with `transform: translateX` to make the hero image move in from the right on page load.
 - Edited `:focus` to match styling of links for keyboard only users (for logo made `:focus` to be a circle shape)
 - Added JavaScript to enable the following functionality:
   - Set current year in copyright statement.
   - Added smooth scrolling for "Learn more ↓" page link.
-  - Added sticky navigation for larger screens TODO: might need to change `window.innderWidth` setting
+  - Added sticky navigation for larger screens.
+TODO: might need to change `window.innderWidth` setting
-  - Added mobile navigation menu TODO: adjust look of menu
+  - Added mobile navigation menu.
+TODO: adjust look of menu
+  - Added carousel for testimonials.
+- Added accessibility aria labels for the carousel section: `role`, `aria-roledescription`, `arial-label`, `aria-labelledby`.

 TODO

-- carousel for testimonials (js)
 - add media queries to make site fully responsive
+- refactor CSS

 ### Built with